ke0ff/ArtemisApp/README.md

 </br>Microsoft Visual Studio Community 2022 (64-bit) - Current Version 17.8.6
 </br>

-Current build is targeted for WIN10 which seems to work for WIN11.
+Current build is targeted for WIN10 which seems to work for WIN11 (except for the spawn-window-size controls).

 Features an on-screen help panel with a verbose help tome available on command.